Chrisrk99/Phishing-Detection-ML-Survey/docs/bibliography.md

 **6. T. Brown & M. Garcia, "Mathematical Modeling of the Influence of Interference," in *Proc.
 International Conference on High Performance Computing (HPC)*, 2024.
 [PDF](MATHEMATICAL_MODELING_OF_THE_INFLUENCE_OF_INTERFER.pdf)**
 - **Summary**: Analyzes how interference and resource allocation in parallelized ML affect model stability and training time.
 - **Annotation**: (To be added after reading the paper.)

 ---

+**7. Zied Marrakchi et al., "A Novel Framework for Phishing Website Detection Using Deep Learning," 2021.
+[PDF](#)**
+- **Summary**: Focuses on optimizing model design and preprocessing for faster and more accurate phishing website detection.
+- **Annotation**: Marrakchi et al. implement a multilayer perceptron model enhanced by PCA-based feature reduction to streamline detection of phishing sites.
+The paper emphasizes system performance, highlighting reduced latency and computational load.
+With an eye on deployment feasibility, it balances between high detection accuracy and operational speed, making it well-suited for constrained environments or embedded security systems.

+---